splunk/public-o11y-docs/get-started/onboarding-guide/onboarding-readiness.rst

 #.
 Use Splunk Cloud Platform as the unified identity provider.
 See :ref:`unified-id-unified-identity` for more information.
 #.
 Use an external Lightweight Directory Access Protocol (LDAP) and control access through Single Sign-On (SSO).
 See :ref:`sso-label` for more information.
 #.
 Use Splunk Observability Cloud user management to allow access using a username and password.
-See :ref:`user-managment-intro`.
+See :ref:`user-management-intro`.

 .. _phase1-teams-tokens: